Know before you go

-The quarry contains some of the best remaining limestone grassland in Leicestershire.
-Noteable plant species include pyramidal orchid, autumn gentian, bee orchid, and small scabious.
-Cowslips, meadow crane's-bill, black and greater knapweed, and toadflax all add to the summer colour and diversity of the site.
+For the budding botantist, this is a little slice of heaven, with notable plants including pyramidal orchid, autumn gentian, bee orchid, and small scabious.
+Cowslips, meadow crane's-bill, black and greater knapweed, and toadflax all add to the summer colour of the reserve.

-The profusion of wildflowers attract butterflies, including common blue, large skipper, brimstone and painted lady.
-The scrub surrounding the reserve is used by a variety of birds; spotted flycatchers have nested here and turtle doves have been heard.
+Attracted by the diversity of colour and food in these flowers, there are plenty of summer butterflies to admire, including common blue, large skipper, brimstone and painted lady.
+The scrub surrounding the reserve is used by a variety of birds; spotted flycatchers have nested here and turtle doves have been heard purring.